rand00/mtag/ROADMAP.md

     * \> better for scripts using `mtag` that need to error-handle
   * use colors for printing errors
     * though not for stdout, for script compatibility
+* check if it's at all useful to be more cleanly in the result-monad in the codebase
+  * .. could be a help for the error messages?
+* `mtag tag <tags> <paths..>` to support any keyword - e.g. `mtag tag rm path0`
 * `mtag query --long` ..
   * output a human-readable + script-parseable view of files and all their tags
 * make a more correct description of query language; [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form)?
 * docs; write more interesting examples
+  * valdemar scripts to tag files via thunar (:
   * use `find -execdir` to tag files of a certain type
   * use `find -execdir` to tag files that is matched by some script
   * use `shuf` to shuffle the output of `mtag query`